snlab/alto-doc/ECS_design_document_template.md

 ### Working flow

 The general method we use in ECS is:
-1. Find the actual paths which packet vias;
+1. Find the actual paths which packet goes through;
-2. Compute the routing cost by givend paths.
+2. Compute the routing cost by given paths.

-The fist step in our implementation is that ECS acquire the actual path between endpoints to the routing cost.
-We follow the algorithm shown as below to calculate paths.
+The fist step in our implementation is that ECS acquires the actual path between endpoints to compute the routing cost.
+We use the algorithm shown as below to calculate paths.
 Notice that the paths may be multi-path for some reason such as load balancing.

 ```
 IF found a routing service in ODL: